xitop/edzed/docs/utils.rst

 .. function:: convert(timestring: str) -> float

-  Convert a :ref:`timestring<Time intervals with units>` to number of seconds.
+  Convert a :ref:`timestring<Time durations with units>` to number of seconds.
   See also the next function.

 .. function:: time_period(period: int|float|str) -> float